Dr. Richard A. Rodriguez Division 44 Student Travel Award

 Ja’Nina Walker was selected for the Dr. Richard A. Rodriguez Division 44 Student Travel Award on the basis of the strength of her application, strong recommendation from her professor, Dr. Anna Stetsenko, and her commitment to expanding dialogue about intersections among LGBT, Black, and gender non-conforming identities.
 The Division wishes Ja’Nina Walker continued success in scholarly and other professional endeavors.

-Chen was selected for the Committee on Racial and Ethnic Diversity Student Travel Award on the basis of the strength of his application, favorable recommendation from advisor Dr. Georgiana Tryon, and his contribution to the body of literature regarding LGBT individuals of color.
+Cliff Yung-Chi Chen was selected for the Committee on Racial and Ethnic Diversity Student Travel Award on the basis of the strength of his application, favorable recommendation from advisor Dr. Georgiana Tryon, and his contribution to the body of literature regarding LGBT individuals of color.
 His quantitative study challenged conventional discourse about singular identity models, insisting instead upon an exploration of “dual-minority status” and examining how aspects of race and sexual orientation interact to contribute to psychological stress.
-The Division wishes Mr. Chen well in future scholarly and other professional endeavors.
+The division wishes Cliff Yung-Chi Chen well in future scholarly and other professional endeavors.

 Damaliah Gibson, Thang Luu and Juan Contreras